If you build courses in Articulate 360, the next question is always the same: where do you actually deliver them?

 In practical terms, the requirement is simple: if your tool can export a web package, it can be hosted in WordPress.

 However, delivery is not the same as tracking.
-WordPress does not natively support xAPI, so learner activity inside embedded content is not recorded unless additional systems are used.
+WordPress does not natively support xAPI tracking.
+Some plugins extend this functionality.

 For instructional designers, this is often the deciding factor when choosing between WordPress and a traditional LMS.